Baanaaana/pi-setup/README.md

 - Automatically reboot your system after a 10-second countdown
 - You can press Ctrl+C to cancel the automatic reboot
 - After reboot:
-  - Log out and log back in for group changes to take effect
   - All configurations will be active
-  - The mouse cursor will be permanently hidden
+  - VNC server will be enabled and ready to use
-  - Use touchscreen or mouse movement to navigate
   - All aliases will be available for use

 ## Available Aliases